 When Teuvo Hokkanen’s wife died he temporarily allowed her parents to look after his daughter, Sini.
 The grandparents then refused to return Sini or to let Teuvo see her.
 The Finnish courts ordered regular meetings to take place between Teuvo and his daughter, but the authorities failed to enforce that order.
 The European court ruled that this had violated Teuvo’s right to family life.

 Ingrid Hoffmann was a Jehovah’s Witness.
-When she got divorced, a child psychologist advised that Ingrid should be given custody of her two children, because of their close emotional ties.
-However, a court ruled that the father should get custody, because of Ingrid’s religion.
-The European court ruled that this had been discriminatory – leading to changes to prevent the same happening again.
+When she got divorced, a child psychologist advised that she should be given custody of her children, because of their close bond.
+However, an Austrian court ruled that the father should get custody, because of Ingrid’s religion.
+The European court ruled that this had been discriminatory – leading to changes to prevent the same thing happening again.

 In February 1992, 25,671 people in Slovenia were automatically stripped of their right to live there.
 Many people – including Ana Mezga - had their papers taken away, were evicted from their homes, could not work, lost personal possessions or had their families broken apart.
 The law was changed and a compensation scheme set up after a ruling from the European Court of Human Rights.

-Emílie Wallová and Jaroslav Walla’s five children were taken away by the authorities, on the grounds that the parents did not have enough money to look after them.
-The Strasbourg court ruled that taking the children away in these circumstances had breached the parents’ right to family life.
+Emílie Wallová and Jaroslav Walla’s five children were taken away by the authorities, on the grounds that they did not have enough money to look after them.
+The European court ruled that taking the children away in these circumstances had breached the parents’ right to family life.
 New legislation banned putting children in care just because of the financial situation of their parents.

 M.D. lost custody of her two children after the authorities found that her former partner had been beating them and she had not protected them.
 M.D. then ended her relationship with the abusive partner and tried to get her children back.
 However, under Maltese law she had lost custody of the children forever, and she had no way to challenge this in the national courts.

-Tiborné Daróczy was 71 years old when the government made her change the name - even though she she had used it for fifty years.
-Mrs Daróczy saw her name as a strong link to her late husband.
+Tiborné Daróczy was 71 years old when the government made her change her name - even though she she had used it for fifty years.
+Tiborné saw her name as a strong link to her late husband.
 She did not want to be forced to change it.
-The European court ruled in her favour and the Hungarian authorities then allowed Mrs Daróczy to keep her old name.
+The European court ruled in her favour and the Hungarian authorities then allowed Tiborné to keep her old name.

 Horst Zaunegger had a daughter and separated from the child’s mother.
 German law limited his chances to obtain joint custody, because he and the mother had never been married.
-After he won his case in Strasbourg, the law was changed to give fathers such as Mr Zaunegger more rights.
+After he won his case at the European court, the law was changed to give fathers like Horst more rights.

 Under Austrian law, custody of a child born out of marriage was automatically given to the mother, with few exceptions.
 Meanwhile, custody of children born within marriage was decided according to the child’s best interests.
-At the Strasbourg court, Mr Sporer successfully argued that this was unfair – leading to a change in Austrian law.
+At the European court, Gerald Sporer successfully argued that this was unfair – leading to a change in the law.

 Verica Šobota-Gajić was given custody of her children after her relationship ended.
 However, her former husband took their son away.
-Due to the authorities’ inaction, Ms Šobota-Gajić only regained custody 6 years later.
-The case led to reforms to make sure the right people have custody of a child.
+Due to the authorities’ inaction, Verica only regained custody of him six years later.
+The case led to reforms to make sure the right people have custody of children.

-Nessa Williams-Johnston could not be legally recognised as her father’s daughter, because her father had previously been married to someone other than Nessa’s mother.
-After the Strasbourg court ruled in the family’s favour, new legislation was passed to give children in Nessa’s position proper legal status.
+Nessa Williams-Johnston could not be legally recognised as her father’s daughter because he had previously been married to someone other than her mother.
+After the European court ruled in the family’s favour, new legislation was passed to give children in Nessa’s position proper legal status.

 When María Iglesias Gil had a son by her ex-husband, she was given custody of the child.
 However, her ex-husband took the child away to the United States.
-When Mrs Iglesias Gil went to the Spanish courts, they refused to issue an international arrest warrant and closed the case.
-The Strasbourg court ruled that this decision had breached Ms Iglesias Gil’s right to family life.
+When María went to the Spanish courts, they refused to issue an international arrest warrant and closed the case.
+The European court ruled that this decision had breached María's right to family life.

 Snežana Boucke had a baby daughter out of marriage.
 The father was ordered to pay child support.
 The authorities failed to make sure the order was enforced, and the payments were not made for 13 years.
-The Strasbourg court ruled that this breached Ms Boucke’s right to have court rulings properly enforced.
+The European court ruled that this breached Snežana's right to have court rulings properly enforced.
 The case led to significant reforms to improve the enforcement of court orders.

 Child unable to discover identity of her father for 5 years – and reforms to protect children’s rights

 A child was born outside of marriage.
 The mother asked the courts to establish who the father was.
 Due to legal delays and the father’s refusals to have a DNA test, the case lasted over 5 years.
-The Strasbourg court ruled that children’s rights were not properly protected.
+The European court ruled that the child's rights were not properly protected.
 Laws were changed to help prevent the problem from happening again.

 Mihai Ciubotaru is a writer and a professor.
 He wanted to have his ethnicity registered as Romanian.
 The authorities refused his request, despite his clear links with the Romanian ethnic group.
-The Strasbourg court ruled in Mr Ciubotaru’s favour, and later reforms gave people more control over their registered ethnicity.
+The European court ruled in Mihai's favour, and later reforms gave people more control over their registered ethnicity.

 Stefano Bianchi was given custody of his son when he separated from his wife.
 However, his wife took the child abroad and refused to return.
-When Mr Bianchi complained to the Swiss authorities, they failed to take action to reunite father and son.
-The Strasbourg court ruled that this breached Mr Bianchi’s right to family life.
+When Stefano complained to the Swiss authorities, they failed to take action to reunite father and son.
+The European court ruled that this breached Stefano's right to family life.
 The relevant procedures were subsequently reformed.